Phala-Network/phala-wiki-next/content/en-us/docs/governance/4-treasury.md

 ### Tipping

-Tips can be suggested by anyone holding PH and are endorsed by Council members.
+Tips can be suggested by anyone holding PHA and are endorsed by Council members.
 Tips do not have any fixed value: The final value is decided based on the median of all tips issued by the councilors.

 ### Bounty Spending